 I wanted to help make recruiting prep easier.
 I met with the dean and we designed a project to understand how much time people were spending on recruiting.
 I interviewed my peers and identified that supporting peers for recruiting took up a lot more time than the administration expected with a few students providing outsized efforts (e.g., those with internships in prestigious companies).
 We were able to design a model that gave these students course credit and some reprieve.
 It was a great example of the community shaping how we wanted to work and the faculty and administration supporting us.

-Cornell Johnson MBA students travelled to China where they met local companies, alumni, and immersed themselves in the culture
+Cornell Johnson MBA students traveled to China where they met local companies, and alumni, and immersed themselves in the culture

 In a few words – did you enjoy your time at Cornell and how has it influenced your long-term career goals and aspirations?

 I viewed it as a once-in-a-lifetime opportunity.
 I would never do an MBA again – so I prioritized personal development and camaraderie – this was much easier once I secured my internship offer.
 Essentially, once we secured internships, we had a lot less pressure and were able to devote that to academics and investing in the community.
 The Cornell MBA has helped me connect with peers and leaders who have helped me raise my aspirations.

 What advice would you give to candidates considering an MBA at Cornell?

 Do it!
 Don’t look back and it will pay dividends for a lifetime.